 In Ayurveda, curry leaves are believed to have mild laxative properties, which helps the stomach to get rid of unwanted waste and also removes the toxic wastes AMA.
 Consumption of curry leaves balances out the Pitta Dosha in the body.

 Nutrient information: Rich source of Vitamin A and C, Calcium , Antioxidants, and Folic Acid, Kaempferol (anti inflammatory)

-- Helps in the absorption of iron – Add curry leaves to meals, modes of consumption given below
+- Helps in the absorption of iron – Add the leaves to meals, modes of consumption given below

 - Boosts blood circulation, immune system, and metabolic processes

 - Prevents Diabetes – Powder of dried leaves can be added to meals